Inference for Impulse Responses under Model Uncertainty: Additional Simulations

+In this section we investigate by simulation the properties of two alternative bootstrap approaches, the lag-augmentation proposed by \citet{KilianLuetkepohl17} and \citet{InoueKilian19} as well as the bias correction of \citet{Kilian98}.

+In order to combine the idea of lag-augmentation with a bootstrap algorithm several choices have to be made.
+In particular, the VAR process from which the bootstrap samples are built (see e.g.~Step 1/Step 3 of Algorithm \ref{alg:b}) has to be specified.
+Potential candidates are the ``correctly specified'' VAR and the lag-augmented one.
+Similarly, one has to decide how to re-estimate the VAR parameters from each bootstrap sample, i.e. using lag-augmentation or not. \citet{KilianLuetkepohl17} and \citet{InoueKilian19} provide little practical guidance on these decisions.
+We investigated various possible ways to generate bootstrap inference with lag-augmented VARs and found that the performance heavily varied with these choices.
+We here report the performance of the best performing method, where in Step 1 in Algorithm \ref{alg:b}, we estimate a (correctly lag-specified) VAR(1) in levels to construct the bootstrap DGP in Step 3, whereas $\hat{\zeta}$ and $\hat{\zeta}^*$ in Step 4 and 5 are based on (the first lag of) a lag-augmented VAR in levels ($p=2$) estimated on the data $Y_T$ and the simulated data $Y_T^*$, respectively.

 Figure \ref{cp_dgp1_la} and Figure \ref{width_dgp1_la} summarize the simulation results for the lag-augmented approach, including OLS and WIMP as well for ease of comparison.
-As mentioned in Remark \ref{rem:lag_augm}, there are a number of potential ways to implement lag-augmentation in the bootstrap, yet theoretical properties are generally unknown.
-Here we present only the results of the best performing method in the simulation study; both in terms of coverage probabilities and widths the results for the method presented here are qualitatively representative for all considered specifications.
-Specifically, in Step 1 in Algorithm \ref{alg:b}, we estimate a (correctly lag-specified) VAR(1) in levels to construct the bootstrap DGP in Step 3, whereas $\hat{\zeta}$ and $\hat{\zeta}^*$ in Step 4 and 5 are based on a lag-augmented VAR in levels ($p=2$) estimated on the data $Y_T$ and the simulated data $Y_T^*$, respectively.

 The empirical coverage probabilities of the lag-augmented VAR in Figure \ref{cp_dgp1_la} are reasonably good, especially for longer horizons.
 For short horizons, the intervals have more serious undercoverage than OLS and WIMP.
 However, the widths of the intervals in Figure \ref{width_dgp1_la} show that the lag-augmented VAR intervals are much wider than OLS and WIMP intervals, and clearly far too wide to be of any practical use.
+This is because the lag-augmented VAR tends to imply overly persistent, often explosive dynamics -- at least in our simulation design.

+\citet{InoueKilian19} suggest to use lag-augmentation in combination with a small sample bias-correction as proposed in \citet{Kilian98}.
+However, it is (again) not entirely clear how to best combine both procedures in the bootstrap algorithm.
+Thus, we investigate the implication of Kilian's bias-correction separately.
+We follow the algorithm in \citet{Kilian98} in combination with a i.i.d. bootstrap.

+The empirical coverage probabilities of the bias-corrected VAR in Figure \ref{cp_dgp2_bc} are close to their nominal levels and comparable to those of the WIMP.
+As displayed in Figure \ref{width_dgp2_bc}, some of the bias-corrected VAR intervals are, however, much wider than WIMP and even OLS intervals.